-Impact sports and damaged discs
+Impact sports and herniated discs

-Chronic injury can lead to disc problems
+Chronic injury can lead to a herniated disc

-Perhaps the more common herniated disc cause, however, is chronic injury.
+Perhaps the more common herniated disc injury, however, is a chronic injury.
 In lines of work that require manual labor, such as roofing, workers perform repeated motions that can strain the spine.
 These motions might include lifting loads with the back rather than with the legs or twisting the spine while lifting loads.

-The progression of a herniated disc
+Treating a herniated disc

 If you have herniated discs caused by injury or another cause, you may want to investigate your surgical treatment options if several weeks or months of pain medication, physical therapy or chiropractic care do not provide you with lasting relief from your condition.
 Contact Laser Spine Institute today to learn about the minimally invasive spine procedures we offer to treat a herniated disc.